flyingmachine/brave-clojure-web/content/organization.md

 ; => "50.95,6.97 47.37,8.55 43.3,5.37 47.37,8.55 41.9,12.45"
 ```

-Clojure provides another "shortcut".
+Clojure provides another shortcut.
 Instead of calling `require` and
 `refer` separately, the function `use` does both:

 ```clojure